Last Updated on September 1, 2020 by Anisa

 Top 5 Things To Do In Seville

 With all that Seville has to offer, you’re probably wondering what are the best things to do in Seville, Spain during your trip.
+It’s a good idea to start with a free walking tour to get an overview of the city.
 Here is a selection of my top five favorite attractions you don’t want to miss.

 1. The Royal Alcázar of Seville